Artists in Residence

 Elizabeth Jaeger has a continued interest in themes surrounding the domestic sphere and alluding to human presence.
 Her work was included in Mirror Cells at the Whitney Museum of American Art.
 Jaeger worked with Youth Insights Leaders to develop an artmaking workshop for Teen Night: Human Interest.
 She also led a special Open Studio for Teens session on sculpture and invented worlds.

 Laura Poitras is a filmmaker, journalist, and artist.
 Laura Poitras: Astro Noise, her first solo museum exhibition, expands on Poitras’s project to document post-9/11 America, engaging visitors in formats outside her non-fiction filmmaking.
-Her immersive environments incorporate documentary footage, architectural interventions, primary documents, and narrative structures, inviting visitors to interact with the material in strikingly intimate and direct ways.
-Poitras worked with Youth Insights (YI) Artists to explore observational filmmaking.
-Inspired by Poitras’s approach to documentary, YI Artists created films that recorded an event unfolding in real time.
-YI Leaders hosted a screening of CITIZENFOUR exclusively for teens and moderated a Q&A with Poitras after the screening.
+Her immersive environments invite visitors to interact with the material in strikingly intimate and direct ways.
+Poitras worked with YI Artists to explore observational filmmaking and create films that recorded an event unfolding in real time.
+YI Leaders hosted a screening of Poitras’s film CITIZENFOUR exclusively for teens and moderated a Q&A with Poitras after the screening.

 Brooklyn-based performance collective, AUNTS, was founded by James Kidd and Rebecca Brooks in 2005 and is currently organized by Laurie Berg and Liliana Dirks-Goodman.
 AUNTS is both a growing community of artists and a choreographic structure for organizing simultaneous performance and art activities in shared spaces.
 Leaders worked with AUNTS to learn about their model for curating performance parties.
 The collaboration resulted in a Halloween Teen event that featured a scavenger hunt, costume-making from unusual materials, tarot card readings, performances on a makeshift catwalk, and a dance party.